 A Virtual LAN (VLAN) is a logical network grouping that limits the broadcast domain.
 It allows you to isolate network traffic so only members of the VLAN receive traffic from the same VLAN members.
 Basically, creating a VLAN from a switch is logically equivalent of reconnecting a group of network devices to another Layer 2 switch.
 However, all the network devices are still plug into the same switch physically.

-The TEG-S2400i or TEG-S2600i supports port-based, 802.1Q (tagged-based) and protocol-base VLAN in web management page.
+The 24+2G switch supports port-based, 802.1Q (tagged-based) and protocol-base VLAN in web management page.
 In the default configuration, VLAN support is disabling.